Sailing Through Point Clouds: Safe Navigation Using Point Cloud Based Control Barrier Functions: Introduction

 To address the various challenges outlined above, this paper proposes a novel point cloud CBF based local planner.
-The main contributions of this paper are as follows: \begin{enumerate} \item proposed {\it\textbf{Vessel}}: a novel growth distance based point cloud CBF formulation; \item proposed {\it\textbf{Mariner}}: a novel CBF-based local preview controller that can mitigate spurious equilibrium; \item empirically validated the proposed safe local planner ({\it\textbf{Vessel}} + {\it\textbf{Mariner}}) in simulation and the real world on the Unitree B1 and Unitree Go2 quadruped robots; \item integrated the proposed safe local planner with a global planner and validated its performance in indoor environments. \end{enumerate} Compared with previous works, the main benefits of our proposed method are: \begin{enumerate} \item the CBF formulation (Vessel) is more general and does not require post-processing of the point cloud data; \item the local planner (Mariner) can replan at the sensor rate given its computational efficiency and its ability to directly operate on sensor readings without relying on a mapping algorithm; \item the combination of Mariner and a global planner (e.g., RRT$^\star$) makes the generated motion plan biased towards shorter paths and straight lines. \end{enumerate} The remainder of this paper is structured as follows.
+The main contributions of this paper are as follows: \begin{enumerate} \item proposed {\it\textbf{Vessel}}: a novel growth distance based point cloud CBF formulation; \item proposed {\it\textbf{Mariner}}: a novel CBF-based local preview controller that can better mitigate the spurious equilibrium issue; \item empirically validated the proposed safe local planner ({\it\textbf{Vessel}} + {\it\textbf{Mariner}}) in simulation and the real world on the Unitree B1 and Unitree Go2 quadruped robots; \item integrated the proposed safe local planner with a global planner and validated its performance in indoor environments. \end{enumerate} Compared with previous works, the main benefits of our proposed method are: \begin{enumerate} \item the CBF formulation (Vessel) is more general and does not require post-processing of the point cloud data; \item the local planner (Mariner) can replan in real-time and directly operates on sensor readings without relying on a mapping algorithm; \item the combination of Mariner and a global planner (e.g., RRT$^\star$) makes the generated motion plan biased towards shorter paths and straight lines. \end{enumerate} The remainder of this paper is structured as follows.
 Section~\ref{sec:preliminaries} briefly reviews CBFs.
 In Section~\ref{sec:problem_formulation}, the safe indoor navigation problem is formulated.
 In Section~\ref{sec:method}, we present the Vessel and Mariner formulation.
 In Section~\ref{sec:experiments}, we first compare our proposed method with existing point cloud based CBF methods for safe navigation; then, we perform ablation studies to show the effectiveness of each component of our proposed approach.
-Additionally, real-world experiments were performed using the Unitree B1 and Unitree Go2 quadruped robots to demonstrate the effectiveness of our proposed approach.
+Additionally, real-world experiments were performed to demonstrate the effectiveness of our proposed approach.
+In Section~\ref{sec:limitations}, we discuss the limitations of our proposed approach.
 Finally, in Section~\ref{sec:conclusion}, we conclude the paper with a discussion on future directions.